rowyio/rowy/ROADMAP.md

 - Edit tables
 - Hide tables
 - Fixed column
+- resizable column ✅
 - keyboard Navigation:
   - Up key to move to the cell above ✅
   - Down key to move to the cell bellow, if last cell create a new row ✅
-  - Tab to go to the next cell
+  - Tab to go to the next cell ✅
 - column / table Create/edit validation

 ## V1